DIVERSITY AND COGNITIVE HEALTH

 The ability to learn, retain, and retrieve information is vital to our ability to function.
 Remembering appointments, keeping track of expenses, and recalling passwords are just some of the ways we use our memory to meet the demands of modern-day life.
 Our lab explores the intersection between basic cognitive psychology research and more naturalistic, real-world settings in order to inform both fundamental theories of cognition and clinical practice.
 We are currently conducting research on topics such as prospective memory, and the utility of computerized cognitive tasks for clinical assessment.

-Recent evidence suggests that our ability to remember past events (i.e. episodic memory) is closely linked with other abilities, such as our ability to imagine future events, or our ability to reflect on our own cognitive abilities (i.e. metacognition).
+Our ability to reflect on our own cognitive abilities (i.e. metacognition) is important in everyday life.
 Having an accurate estimate of our cognitive abilities is important for judging whether we think there has been a change in our cognition.
 However, we are not always accurate in judging our own cognitive skills in general, and we can also be inaccurate in predicting how well we will perform on a given cognitive task (e.g. a memory test).
 We are currently exploring topics related to metamemory judgments, aging, and subjective cognitive impairment.

 Despite being a multiculturally-diverse nation, Canada has large disparities in terms of conducting health research with visible minorities (Khan et al., 2015).
 Racialized populations have often been excluded in basic and clinical research (Babulal et al., 2019) related to cognitive health, aging, and neurodegenerative disorders.
 Our lab is beginning to explore a) how to better include racialized communities in research on cognitive health, aging, and neurological disorders; and b) what are the specific needs and issues facing specific racialized groups in terms of their cognitive health?